lisitsyn/tapkee/README.md

 dimensionality reduction which can be easily integrated to existing codebases.
 Tapkee leverages capabilities of effective [Eigen3 linear algebra library](http://eigen.tuxfamily.org) and optionally makes use of the [ARPACK eigensolver](http://www.caam.rice.edu/software/ARPACK/).
-To achieve great flexibility we provide a callback interface which decouples dimension reduction algorithms from the data representation and storage schemes (see Callback interface section).
+To achieve greater flexibility we provide a callback interface which decouples dimension reduction algorithms from the data representation and storage schemes (see Callback interface section).

 Contributions are very encouraged as we distribute our software under permissive